-Kylie has had the great privilege of performing works by renowned choreographers, such as Brandon Lee Alley, Norbert De La Cruz III, Rena Butler, Micaela Taylor, Hope Boykin, Amy Hall Garner, Stefanie Batten Bland, Tiffany Rea-Fisher, Ray Mercer, Yoshito Sakuraba, Kellie St. Pierre, Erik Wagner, Catherine Meredith, Morgan Walker, Michael Uthoff, and Heinz Poll.
-Additionally, she has performed at various festivals and conferences, such as the American Dance Guild Festival, the American College Dance Association East-Central Conference, the Cleveland Severance Hall Commemorative Concert, the Cleveland Dance Festival, the “Dancing Together” Mount Vernon Festival, and the Ohio Statehouse Holiday festival.
+To supplement her studies, Kylie has participated in several intensive programs.
+These include the SALT Contemporary Dance’s LINK Festival, New Dialect Winter Intensive, BODYTRAFFIC Summer Program, Alonzo King LINES Ballet Summer Program, and Regional Dance America's National Choreography Intensive under the direction of Peter Chu.
+Additionally, she has had the great privilege of performing works by Brandon Lee Alley, Norbert De La Cruz III, Micaela Taylor, Rena Butler, Hope Boykin, Amy Hall Garner, Stefanie Batten Bland, Tiffany Rea-Fisher, Ray Mercer, Yoshito Sakuraba, Catherine Meredith, Morgan Walker, Mark Tomasic, Glauco Araujo, Heinz Poll, and Michael Uthoff.
+Kylie has also performed at various conferences and festivals, including APAP|NYC Conference, Detroit Dance City Festival, American Dance Guild Festival, American College Dance Association East-Central Conference, Cleveland Severance Hall Commemorative Concert, Midwest Dementia Summit, “Dancing Together” Mount Vernon Festival, and Cleveland Dance Fest.

 “Primal” by Micaela Taylor (credit: Jennifer Zmuda)